 A great way to attract additional traffic from visitors is to feature on other blogs, through a process known as article outreach, where high-quality blogs send you relevant traffic through to your site.

 Even today and possibly for the foreseeable future, backlinks are one of the most important ranking factors in Google’s algorithm.
 However, quality is key over quantity in this year’s update.

-Take an example, a webpage even with only a few backlinks from authoritative sites, like CNN, BBC, and Forbes, among others is clearly more important than a webpage which has thousands of backlinks from low-quality and spammy websites.
+Take an example, a webpage even with only a few backlinks from authoritative sites, like CNN, BBC, and Forbes, among others, is clearly more important than a webpage that has thousands of backlinks from low-quality and spammy websites.

 Backlinks are a powerful indicator of a page’s value with high-quality links building authority and trust.
 The most important factor is the relevance and quality of the sites voting for your webpage and not just the number of those sites.
 That is what drives quality SEO.

-The authority of each backlink is what search engines are is factoring in its algorithms this year, so aim for backlinks from high quality ‘authority’ webpages.
+The authority of each backlink is what search engines are is factoring in their algorithms this year, so aim for backlinks from high quality ‘authority’ webpages.